 Go Ye, Preach the Gospel to Every Creature, and Baptize

-Let us preface the following with an affirmation of the extreme importance of this issue in that the conversion of non-Christians to the Catholic Faith, in our day, is no longer considered a mission necessary for their salvation.
+I wish to preface the following with an affirmation of the extreme importance of this issue in that the conversion of non-Christians to the Catholic Faith, in our day, is no longer considered a mission necessary for their salvation.
 The mandate of our Savior to “Go ye into the whole world, and preach the gospel to every creature.
 He that believeth and is baptized, shall be saved: but he that believeth not shall be condemned” (Mark 16:15-16), has been supplanted by a new gospel of salvation by sincerity through invincible ignorance.
 It is my intention to restore at least an appreciation for the zeal of the holy missionaries that went forth to convert the nations to Christ and to baptize the pagans and infidels who accepted the good news that is the gospel.
 These missionaries, whose exemplar since the sixteenth century is Saint Francis Xavier, were not distracted by any speculation about a baptism of desire.
-Xavier baptized three million pagans with his own hand.
+Xavier baptized several hundred thousand pagans with his own hand.
 Biographers write that there were so many catechumens waiting to be baptized that assistants had to help him to lift his arm to perform the rite.
 Saint Francis Xavier never wrote a word about baptism of desire.
 Rather, he wrote these words from the Far East hoping to reach students aspiring for degrees: “How I would like to go to the universities of Paris and the Sorbonne and address many men who are richer in learning than in zeal, to let them know the great number of souls who, because of their neglect, are deprived of grace and are apt to go to hell.
 There are millions of nonbelievers who would become Christian if there were missionaries.”
 Was this missioner, considered the greatest after Saint Paul, misinformed?

 Extra Ecclesiam Nulla Salus Can’t Possibly Mean What It Says!
 This Doctrine is Too Hard!
 Who Can Hear it?